-Does your family have a serious need to get away from it all and leave the soccer games, dance practices, work e-mails and responsibilities all behind — preferably an ocean away?
+Does your family have a serious need to get away from it all and leave the soccer games, dance practices, and responsibilities all behind — preferably an ocean away?
 Nickelodeon Resort and Hotel in Punta Cana is the perfect place to relax together as a family at an all-inclusive family resort in Punta Cana.
 This gourmet-inclusive experience at Nickelodeon Resort has everything you need for a true vacation: fresh food cooked within view of expansive buffets, a Nickelodeon-themed water park with buckets of green slime poured out daily, a beach perfect for kayaking or snorkeling, a kid’s club with a giant ball pit, and a spa.
 Continue reading for my Nickelodeon Punta Cana review.

-What makes the Nickelodeon Resort and Hotel different than any other themed hotel or kiddie amusement park experience?
-The variety of dining experiences at this resort affords every guest the ability to genuinely savor and enjoy some amazing food without being bombarded with themed characters.
-There were no stale SpongeBob shaped pretzels or ice cream bars shaped like a ninja turtle; the only time characters showed up at meal time was at our reserved character breakfast.
+What makes the Nickelodeon Resort and Hotel Punta Cana different than any other themed hotel or kiddie amusement park experience?
+The variety of dining experiences at this resort affords every guest the ability to genuinely savor and enjoy some amazing food.
+There were no stale SpongeBob shaped pretzels or ice cream bars shaped like a ninja turtle at Nickelodeon Resort.
+The only time characters showed up at meal time was at our reserved character breakfast.
 The food was amazing making this one of the best Punta Cana all-inclusive family resorts for the entire family.

-Yes, even without PAW Patrol-shaped pasta, my six-year-old son sat and ate his dinner from chicken nuggets to cheese pizza to cold cuts of ham and cheese.
-Over the course of our three day stay at the resort, we dined at seven different restaurants – not once did my picky eater leave hungry and each meal I was totally impressed by every bite I ate from appetizer to dessert.
-I loved the fresh passion fruit for breakfast at Sugarcane and all the passion fruit desserts that showed up at restaurants around the resort.
-My son enjoyed eating ham and cheese followed by ice cream poolside at the Lighthouse.
-And the flavors in my chicken, shrimp and noodle curry entrée at Wok Wok were amazing.
+Yes, even without PAW Patrol-shaped pasta, my six-year-old son sat and ate his dinner from chicken nuggets to cheese pizza.
+Over the course of our three day stay at the resort, we dined at seven different restaurants.
+Not once did my picky eater leave hungry.
+I loved the fresh passion fruit for breakfast at Sugarcane and all the passion fruit desserts.
+My son enjoyed eating ham and cheese followed by ice cream by the pool.
+The flavors in my chicken, shrimp and noodle curry entrée at Wok Wok were amazing.
 Yes, everyone in the family will eat happily at Nickelodeon Punta Cana.

-My son did declare our character breakfast featuring PAW Patrol, SpongeBob, and Dora at Zest the best character meal ever.
+My son did declare our character breakfast featuring PAW Patrol, SpongeBob, and Dora the best character meal ever.
 Why?
-He liked that there was space to move, and even dance around; it wasn’t too crowded.
-I thought it was nice that the venue was obviously built to allow for well-lit photography; if you’re going to take your three-year-old to dine with Chase and Marshall from Paw Patrol, you’re going to want to get a ridiculously adorable shot of a quick hug or a high five.
+He liked that there was space to move and dance around.
+I thought it was nice that the venue was obviously built to allow for well-lit photography.
+If you’re going to take your three-year-old to dine with Chase and Marshall from Paw Patrol, you’re going to want to get an adorable shot of a quick hug or a high five.

 While virtually the entire Nickelodeon Resort and Hotel is family friendly, Nick Place and the Sports Hub are the two areas at the resort dedicated to kid-friendly fun.
-These areas are accessed by a walkway that runs from the hotel lobby under a small country highway.
-Considering my diet of yummy desserts and multi-course meals at the resort, I found the ten minute walk from our room, located right along the beach at one end of resort, to Nick Place at the opposite end of the resort to be rather refreshing.
+It is a bit of a walk to access these areas.
+However, considering my diet of yummy desserts and multi-course meals at the resort, I found the ten minute walk from our room, located right along the beach at one end of resort, to Nick Place at the opposite end of the resort to be rather refreshing.
 Occasionally, we hopped on a speedy golf cart to take us to or from the entertainment complex.

 Aqua Nick and Just Kiddin’ are both located at Nick Place.
 Just Kiddin’ is an indoor kids club where children ages 4-12 can be dropped off to play; younger children can use the area with adult supervision.
 Craft, cooking, and science activities are scheduled throughout the day.